zombieCraig/DartRPG/memory-bank/progress.md

 The immediate focus will be on:

+1. **Testing Countdown Clock Features**: Ensuring clock creation, advancement, and completion work correctly
+2. **Countdown Clock UI Refinements**: Improving the visual design and interaction of clock visualization
-1. **Testing Quest System Features**: Ensuring quest creation, progress tracking, and status changes work correctly
+3. **Testing Quest System Features**: Ensuring quest creation, progress tracking, and status changes work correctly
-2. **Quest UI Refinements**: Improving the visual design and interaction of quest cards
+4. **Quest UI Refinements**: Improving the visual design and interaction of quest cards
-3. **Performance Optimization**: Addressing potential performance issues with large numbers of quests
+5. **Performance Optimization**: Addressing potential performance issues with large numbers of quests and clocks
-4. **Mobile Experience**: Enhancing the touch interaction for mobile devices
+6. **Mobile Experience**: Enhancing the touch interaction for mobile devices

 Following this, the focus will shift to enhancing the user experience and adding more advanced features such as quest dependencies, full-text search across journal entries, and relationship mapping between characters, locations, and quests.